Posts

 A Stress Free Wedding Day – The Importance of a Pretrial

-As a new bride, there are a lot of details that need to be worked out before you walk down the aisle.
+As a new bride, there are a lot of planning details that need to be worked out before you walk down the aisle.
 When it comes to your look – the dress, the shoes, the jewelry, and the hair and makeup have to be just right.
 When deciding to get your makeup and hair professionally styled, a pretrial is a must have.
 Pictures on Pinterest or The Knot might inspire you for a certain look, but trying out these ideas ahead of time will insure you look exactly the way that’s right for you.
 Can you imagine trying on a wedding dress the day of your wedding without slipping it on ahead of time!
 Hair and makeup are no different!

 Doing a pretrial also lets you live in the look, allowing you to see how long the makeup wears throughout the day.
 We recommend booking your pretrial on a day that you are going out and if possible dance the night away as you would on your wedding night.
 When you visit us for your pretrial expect to spend at least an hour with us so we can go over all the details of your big day such as colors, themes and dress style so we can create a perfect look to capture your vision.
 Once we have applied your make up and styled your hair to your loving we will then have records of all the details.
 We also go over our arrival time and location to insure all of the details are settled before the big day.
 If after your make up and hair is done and you decide on a tweak or two, we encourage you to reach out to let us know before the actual day.
 We want to make sure your day is a stress free as possible!
 It’s better to make these decisions ahead of time so changes and adjustments can be make with no surprises.